void-linux/void-linux.github.io/usage/xbps/index.markdown

 This utility can be used to install, update, reinstall, or downgrade a package, or all packages in your system, and to syncronize the remote repositories data.

+#### Synchronize remote repository data

+    # xbps-install -S

+Remote repositories in xbps contain an archive that stores metadata of all available packages in that repository.
+This data must be up-to-date.
+The `-S` flag can be used with other mode to always sync.

 #### Installing/updating a single package

     # xbps-install -S pkg